Application and Selection Process| Program Responsibilities| Program Benefits

 A: There is a research project that is completed by the resident.
 The resident is required to present a research poster at the APhA annual meeting.
-Another project presentation will take place at the Great Lakes Residency Conference.
+Another project presentation will take place at a Regional Pharmacy Residency Conference.
 The resident is also responsible for one seminar which will be presented to the pharmacy staff.
 Other presentations may include, but are not limited to, journal club, case studies, and P&T reviews.

 Q: How is resident performance evaluated?

 A: Residents are evaluated by the preceptor during, and at the end of each rotation.
 A computerized evaluations system allows the resident to read comments prior to a discussion with the reviewer.

 Q: What are the staffing/service requirements?

 A: PGY1 Community-Based Pharmacy residents are required to staff one day per week and every other weekend in one of the NorthShore pharmacies.
 The residents are also required to staff 2-3 staffing weeks per year.

 Q: How much interaction do the residents have with their preceptors?